divyamdotfoo/learn-javascript/README.md

 # Learn Javascript

-#### This website is designed to help you practice and learn JavaScript through various questions and exercises in multiple languages.
+#### This website is designed to help you practice and learn JavaScript through various questions and exercises in 20+ languages.

 ### Features

 - Multiple language support.
 - Progressive Web App capabilities
 - Offline support